iartag/hek-ml-workshop/docs/index.md

 ### Code editor
-If you don’t have a code editor installed please install one.
+If you don’t have a code editor, please install one.
 Some suggestions (in no particular order)
 - [Sublime Text](https://www.sublimetext.com)
 - [Visual Studio](https://code.visualstudio.com)
 - [Atom](https://atom.io)